Fitness Approximation through Machine Learning: Proposed Method

 \foreach \i in {1,...,\n} { \pgfmathsetmacro{\randangle}{\i*360/\n} \pgfmathsetmacro{\radius}{\a*\b/sqrt(\a^2*sin(\randangle)^2 + \b^2*cos(\randangle)^2)} \pgfmathsetmacro{\randradius}{min(\radius-\circleradius-0.03,rnd*\radius+0.1)} \pgfmathsetmacro{\randx}{\randradius*cos(\randangle)} \pgfmathsetmacro{\randy}{\randradius*sin(\randangle)}

 \draw[fill=white] (\randx, \randy) circle (\circleradius); } }}, }

 After a predefined \textit{switch condition} is met the algorithm transitions from \textit{evolution mode} to \textit{prediction mode}.
 In prediction mode, actual (in-simulator) fitness scores are computed only for a sampled subset of the population.
-For the rest of the population the GA assigns approximate fitness values using a learned ML model that was trained on the existing population dataset.
+For the rest of the population, the GA assigns approximate fitness values using a learned ML model that was trained on the existing population dataset.
+In prediction mode, a sample of the population receives true fitness scores per generation, and the rest of the generation's individuals receive approximate fitness scores.
+This method is referred to as individual-based controlled evolution \citep{jin2000evolutionary}.
 The algorithm can switch back and forth between evolution mode and prediction mode, enabling dynamic adaptation to the evolutionary state.

-Specifically, in evolution mode, the following happens: \begin{enumerate}[label=(E\arabic*)] \item Actual (in-simulator) fitness scores of the entire population are computed. \item The ML dataset is updated with the population's individuals and their actual fitnesses. \item A new ML model is fitted to the updated dataset. \end{enumerate}

-In prediction mode, the following happens: \begin{enumerate}[label=(P\arabic*)] \item A subset of the population is sampled per generation. \item Actual (in-simulator) fitness scores of the sampled individuals are computed. \item The ML model predicts (approximate) fitness scores for the rest of the population. \item The ML dataset is updated with the sampled individuals and their actual (in-simulator) fitness. \item A new ML model is fitted to the updated dataset to be used by the next generation. \end{enumerate}

 Witness the interplay between the dynamic \textit{switch condition} and the static (pre-determined) \textit{sample rate}---a hyperparameter denoting the percentage of the population being sampled.
 In cases where lower runtimes are preferred, using a relatively lenient switch condition is better, resulting in a higher fitness-approximation rate coupled with reduced runtime---at some cost to fitness quality.
 On the contrary, in cases where accurate fitness scores are preferred, the use of a strict switch condition is advisable, to allow ML fitness approximation only when model confidence is high.